-Our core product offering is industry leading content produced by award-winning journalists, reporters, copywriters and lifelong followers of the online gambling industry.
-This best-in-class content is then masterfully distributed to online gamblers through our proprietary technology platform which publishes 30 premier websites.
-Thanks to the advantages of our internally developed technology platforms, consumers can readily locate this great content easily with the use of search engines such as Google.
-Visitors to our websites looking to engage with online gambling services can then easily find, compare and visit the best online gambling operators available in their jurisdiction from links on our websites.
-When a website visitor leaves one of our websites to visit an online gambling operator, the referral is tracked and we are compensated by the online gambling operator in the event that the visitor registers and funds a new account, becoming our referred player.
+We attract prospective online gamblers through industry-leading content produced by award-winning journalists, reporters, copywriters and lifelong followers of the online gambling industry.
+This best-in-class content is then distributed to online gamblers through our proprietary technology platform which publishes more than 50 premier websites.
+Because of the advantages of our internally developed technology platforms and our search engine optimization expertise, online gamblers can readily and easily locate this content with the use of search engines such as Google.
+Visitors to our websites looking to engage with online gambling services can easily find, compare, and visit the best online gambling operators available in their jurisdiction from links on our websites.

-Although we have invested into Gambling.com, Bookies.com and RotoWore.com, which we consider our core brands, we also operate several niche websites that cater to specific geographies or online gambling products.
-Each of our websites offers online gamblers high-quality and relevant content, such as independent reviews and comparisons of regulated online gambling operators in their jurisdiction.
+While we have invested, and will continue to invest, in Gambling.com, Bookies.com, and RotoWire.com, which we consider our core brands, we also operate many niche websites that cater to specific geographies or online gambling products.
+Each of our websites offers online gamblers high-quality and relevant content, such as independent reviews and comparisons of regulated online gambling operators in their jurisdiction and refer high value NDCs to our clients, the online gambling operators.